Jump-starting relativistic flows, and the M87 jet: Particle motion along rotating spiral

 \subsection{General relations}

 .

 The motion of a particle in bead-on-wire approximation can be derived algebraically for a given structure of \ms\ in the case of flat, \Sc\ and Kerr metrics.
 As a basic case, we start with particles moving in the equatorial plane in case of Kerr metric.
+We start with a particular case of Archimedian spiral with radial step equal $1/\Omega$.

-We use the machinery of General Relativity to treat particle motion in the rotating frame, in curved space-time ($-+++$ convention and $c=G=1$ units are used).
-In Appendix \ref{Lagrangianwithconstraint} we re-derive the corresponding relations using Lagrangian and Hamiltonian approaches for relativistic particle moving along a constrained path in flat space-time.
+We use the machinery of General Relativity to treat particle motion in the rotating frame, in curved space-time.
 We start at the equatorial plane $\theta = \pi/2$ of Kerr metric.
 For flat and \Sc\ cases, where monopolar \Bf\ is an exact solution, the generalization to motion with fixed arbitrary polar angle is recovered later.

+{ The results of this section are further re-derived/extended in the Appendices.
+In Appendix \ref{Lagrangianwithconstraint} we re-derive the corresponding relations using Lagrangian and Hamiltonian approaches for relativistic particle moving along a constrained path in flat space-time.
+In Appendix \ref{TheLagrangianApproachAppE} we use alternative formulation of the Lagrangian.
+In section \ref{Omega1} we allow for arbitrary radial step (effective, taking into account non-force-free effects of plasma loading).
+Finally, in the most mathematically advanced approach, in Appendix \ref{KERRBLACKHOLEAPPENDIXAHMAD} we discuss the most general case of field structure in Kerr metric. }

 Kerr metric in the equatorial plane is defined by the metric tensor \ba && g_{00} = 1 - \frac{2 M }{r }= \alpha^2 \nn && g_{rr} = \frac{r^2}{\Delta } \nn && g_{\phi \phi} =a^2 M^2+r^2+ \frac{2 a^2 M^3}{r}\equiv \Delta_1 \nn && g_{0 \phi} =- \frac{2 a M^2}{r} \nn && \Delta = a^2 M^2-2 M r+r^2 \nn && \Delta_1= a^2 M^2+r^2+ \frac{2 a^2 M^3}{r}\ \ea where $a$ is the dimensionless Kerr parameter.